 Over the past 5 years I've gotten better at hanging clothes for best drying efficiency, so we see a bit of gain here (2.55kwh previously for 8 pounds of clothes versus 2.45kwh to finish dry 10.5 pounds), but today's numbers are still similar.
 The dehumidifier began to cycle when going into the 4th hour, but prolonged cycling to get the last cup of water isn't very efficient --so I leave slightly damp clothes to hang dry with a fan running.
 It's a simple matter to add an inexpensive timer in order to terminate the run at the end of (say) hour #5.
 If you're using a typical mechanical timer, simply remove the "On" tab, set the "Off" tab for (say) 12 O'Clock, set the time to 7 or 6 O'Clock, then start the dehumidifier for a 5 to 6 hour run.

-* Big, plush, terry cloth towels and certain clothes items seem to hang on to their dampness more than others.
+* Big, plush, terry cloth towels and certain clothes items hang on to their dampness more than others.
 Since synthetic content seems to make no difference, it must be in the weave or a finishing chemical application.

 * Steve wrote: > I did the same for a "drying room" in a climbing club hut in Wales many years ago - when you came in from the hills, it's usually in wet weather gear.
 It used to cost $2.00 an hour to run, and generally left the clothes hot but damp.
 I replaced it with a refrigerator sized dehumidifier and some big-ish ceiling fans to stir things up.
 The running cost was then less than $0.20/hr, and the clothes generally dried in under 2 hours.